Particles

 ../_images/ParticleDeposition.png

-chombo-discharge currently supports three methods for handling coarse-fine deposition.
-In all of these methods the mass on the fine grid particles whose deposition clouds hang over the refinement boundaries is simply added to the coarse grid.
+chombo-discharge support various ways of handling deposition across the refinement boundary.
+In all of these methods, the mass on the fine grid particles whose deposition clouds hang over the refinement boundaries is simply added to the coarse grid.
+The main modifications to the deposition scheme is performed for the coarse-grid particles that live around the refinement boundary (see Fig. 12).
 For the coarse-grid particles the following processes then occur:

-• CoarseFineDeposition::HaloNGP Like CoarseFineDeposition::Halo, this method also extracts the coarse-grid particles on the coarse side of the refinement boundary, but rather than using the original scheme these particles are deposited with an NGP scheme.
+• CoarseFineDeposition::HaloNGP Similar to CoarseFineDeposition::Halo discussed above, this method also extracts the coarse-grid particles on the coarse side of the refinement boundary.
+However, rather than using the original deposition scheme, these particles are deposited with an NGP scheme.

 Particle interpolation

-To interpolate a field onto a particle position, the user can call the AmrMesh member functions
+To interpolate mesh data onto a particle property, the user can call the AmrMesh member functions

 const std::string& a_realm,